drupal-graphql/graphql-search-api/docs/schema.md

 For more details about the options that can be used see the [Search parameters](search-parameters.md#facets) page.

+### More Like This
+The More Like This input allows us to specify the id of the document we want to obtain similar results from as well as the fields that we want to use for comparison.

+* id - The id of the Search API document to use for comparison.
+* fields - The fields to be used for the More Like This feature to retrieve similar items.

+For more details about the options that can be used see the [Search parameters](search-parameters.md#more-like-this) page.

 ### Fulltext
 The Fulltext input allows us to specify fulltext arguments in our search query.